-At the same time as setting its revenue budget the council also has to set the district council tax for the forthcoming year.
+At the same time as setting our revenue budget we also have to set the district council tax.
 The total council tax for each property is made up of four elements – district, town or parish, Oxfordshire County Council and Thames Valley Police.
+We publish information on how we spend the money and the services we provide.

 For more information about council tax see the council tax and benefits pages.